Question from Mike H.: Hi Rick. I love your site, and I hope you can answer a question for me.

 Pay attention to the number of reviews each available battery has received as well as the average “Star” rating of those reviews.
 In both cases, the higher the number, the better.

 Bottom line: While there is no guarantee that ANY replacement battery won’t damage your laptop (including one made by your laptop’s manufacturer), the odds are in your favor if you choose a battery that lots of other users have had great luck with.

-I hope this helps Madeline.
+I hope this helps, Mike.
 Good luck!